qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/01-Overview of Datasets/datasets-managed.md

 ### Data Sync
 The Data Syncronization option enables you to keep data up-to-date and synchronized.
 For more information, see [Data Sync](../02-Design/04-Data%20Synchronization/data-sync.md).

-## Loading Data
+## Load Data

 Once you have made all the necessary adjustments to your dataset, you may load the data.

-To begin loading your data, click **Load Dataset**.
+1. Click **Load Dataset**.
 The Load Dataset dialog displays.

 ![Load-Dataset-84](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Load-Dataset-84.png)

-Select the estimated size of the dataset and click **Load**.
+2. Select the estimated size of the dataset and click **Load**.
 You may change this setting at a later time in Advanced Settings tab.
 For more information, see [Advanced Settings](../02-Design/07-Advanced%20Settings/dataset-design-advanced-settings.md).

-The progress bar at the top-right of the screen indicates the current progress of the data load.
+3. The progress bar at the top-right of the screen indicates the current progress of the data load.
 You may continue working in Qrvey Composer while the data loads in the background.

 ![Loading-Dataset](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Datasets/17datasets.png#thumbnail-40)

-If you remain on the Design tab during the data load process, when it completes, the Summary view displays with information about the data loaded.
+4. If you remain on the Design tab during the data load process, when it completes, the Summary view displays with information about the data loaded.

 ![Summary-View](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Datasets/18datasets.png#thumbnail-60)

-Events related to the data load process are logged in the [Activity Log](../../../activity-log.md).
+5. Events related to the data load process are logged in the [Activity Log](../../../activity-log.md).
 If any errors or issues occur with the data load, check the Activity Log for more information.

 </div>